Guy Rodgers

-Guy William Rodgers (September 1, 1935 – February 19, 2001) was an American professional basketball player born in Philadelphia.
+Guy William Rodgers Jr. (September 1, 1935 – February 19, 2001) was an American professional basketball player born in Philadelphia.
 He spent twelve years (1958–1970) in the NBA, and was one of the league's best playmakers in the early to mid-1960s.
 Rodgers led the NBA in assists twice, and placed second six times.
 Rodgers was inducted into Naismith Memorial Basketball Hall of Fame in 2014.